chinapedia/wikipedia.abstract.en/Page/New_Year.md

-Fuochi_d'artificio.gif]] Rio_New_Year_Fireworks.jpg celebration in Copacabana, Rio de Janeiro, Brazil]] New_Year_celebration_in_Sanandaj_(13970101000005636571882740976326_78974).jpg's celebration in Sanandaj on date and time of March equinox.]]
+]] celebration in Copacabana, Rio de Janeiro, Brazil]] 's celebration in Sanandaj on date and time of March equinox.]]
 NEW YEAR is the time or day at which a new calendar year begins and the calendar's year count increments by one.

 Many cultures celebrate the event in some manner[1] and the 1st day of January is often marked as a national holiday.